 8. Harvard University and Harvard Square

-Radcliffe Quad undergrad housing at Harvard University in Fall in Cambridge, MA, USA.
+Radcliffe Quad undergrad housing at Harvard University in Cambridge, MA, USA.

-Radcliffe Quad undergrad housing at Harvard University in Fall in Cambridge, MA, USA.
+Radcliffe Quad undergrad housing at Harvard University in Cambridge, MA, USA.

 In the nearby city of Cambridge, Harvard University is one of the world’s most prestigious educational institutions.
 The sprawling campus offers architectural beauty, historic significance, and a vibrant atmosphere.
 Near the university, Harvard Square is a bustling hub filled with bookstores, cafes, and street performers.